dottedmag/dottedmag.net/cv.md

 pieces from scratch is a lot of fun and one can spend enormous amount of time on it, while it does not bring any customer-facing value.

-# What do I want?
+# What do I expect?

 * Remote work (unless the company offices are located on Malta).
 * Flexible work schedule, to a reasonable extent.